fehler/scratch/workshops/orbit.md

 Workshop 1: Product Storytelling: People Buy Stories by People
 --------------------------------------------------------------

-We’ll kick off our series of half-day workshops with a workshop focused on drilling down into: you, your product and your products’ stories.
-We’ll consider branding and how stories are the backbone of what we create bridging the divide between us and our prospective audience.
+We’ll kick off our series of half-day workshops with a workshop focused on drilling down into: **you, your product and your products’ stories**.
+We’ll consider branding and how **stories are the backbone of what we create** bridging the divide between us and our prospective audience.

 We’ll ask: Who are you?
 What do you make?
 Most importantly: **What’s your why?**